MIDL Insight Meditation

 • Step 3: Taking 5 more in-and-out breath cycles, slightly slow down each out-breath by counting to 3 in line with each in-breath and to 5 in line with each out-breath until you feel the calming effect**.

-• Step 4: Allow your breathing to happen by itself now, simply lying still and enjoying the increased feeling of calm.
+• Step 4: Allow your breathing to happen by itself now, simply lying still and enjoying the increased feeling of calm for the rest of your meditation.

 **Note: If slowing down your breathing to 5 seconds on each out-breath causes strain, lower this to a count of 4 or 3.
 There is no magic number here.
 The important part is that it feels comfortable and has a calming effect.